 The particular scope of his work in Kansas was from Cherokee County north to Miami County, then west to Fort Larned in Pawnee County, along the southern border of the state.
 He also penetrated the wild regions of Indian Territory and established mission stations at the Indian agencies and military posts.

 Within 40 years, he established over 100 missions — 87 in Kansas and 21 in Indian Territory.
 In 1870, the Osage tribe withdrew from Kansas, but Father Paul still watched over them, making the trip by wagon from the old mission to their new home in the Indian Territory.
 The beautiful church at the Osage Mission, known as St. Francis, next to the cathedral at Leavenworth, was the finest in the state.
-It was built through the efforts of Father Paul and dedicated on May 11, 1884.
+It was built through the efforts of Father Paul and was dedicated on May 11, 1884.
 In 1889 he was asked to go as a peacemaker to the Crow Indians in Montana and did not return to Kansas.
-The next year he became the historian of St. Ignatius’ College in Chicago, Illinois and assistant pastor of the Jesuit church.
-His sympathies were so broad that he also became the chaplain of St. Joseph’s Home for Deaf Mutes.
+The next year he became the historian of St. Ignatius’ College in Chicago, Illinois, and assistant pastor of the Jesuit church.
+His sympathies were so broad that he also became the chaplain of St. Joseph’s Home for Deaf-Mutes.
 He died in Chicago on March 28, 1900.